 Being a small city, Spirit Lake does not have a public transit system used by locals to get to and from work.

-The education level of Spirit Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.32% of adults 25 and older in Spirit Lake have a college degree.
+The percentage of adults in Spirit Lake with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.29% of adults in Spirit Lake have a bachelor's degree or advanced degree.

-The per capita income in Spirit Lake in 2022 was $29,674, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
-This equates to an annual income of $118,696 for a family of four.
+The per capita income in Spirit Lake in 2022 was $30,898, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
+This equates to an annual income of $123,592 for a family of four.
 However, Spirit Lake contains both very wealthy and poor people as well.

+Spirit Lake is a somewhat ethnically-diverse city.
 The people who call Spirit Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spirit Lake residents report their race to be White, followed by Native American.
-Important ancestries of people in Spirit Lake include German, English, Irish, Scandinavian, and French.
+Important ancestries of people in Spirit Lake include German, Irish, Italian, English, and Polish.

 The most common language spoken in Spirit Lake is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Spanish.

 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.